danbev/learning-v8/README.md

 The GC needs to be able to move things (pointers around) and also track if things should be GC'd.
 Local handles as opposed to persistent handles are light weight and mostly used local operations.
 These handles are managed by HandleScopes so you must have a handlescope on the stack and the local is only valid as long as the handlescope is valid.
+This uses Resource Acquisition Is Initialization (RAII) so when the HandleScope instance goes out of scope it will remove all the Local instances.

 You can find the available operations for a Local in `include/v8.h`.

 ```shell
 (lldb) p script_name.IsEmpty()